2016 24 Hours of Daytona: Practice and qualifying

 In the third practice session, rain continued to fall; some teams elected not to participate as 34 cars were checked to prepare for the race.
 Magnussen's No. 4 Corvette set the fastest overall lap of 2 minutes, 5.881 seconds, with Farfus' No. 25 BMW second and Gavin's second Corvette third.
 Fourth overall was René Rast's GTD-category No. 44 Magnus Audi and Van Gisbergen's AJR Porsche was fifth.
-The highest-placed Prototype was Dorsey Schroeder's No. 50 Highway to Help Riley in sixth overall with a lap of 2 minutes, 14.193 seconds.
+The highest-placed Prototype was Dorsey Schroeder's No. 50 Highway to Help Riley-BMW in sixth overall with a lap of 2 minutes, 14.193 seconds.
 Simpson led the PC class with a 2 minutes, 19.275 seconds lap in JDC/Miller's Oreca, ahead of John Falb's No. 26 BAR1 car.

 The fourth and final practice session was the first time over the weekend drivers could drive on a dry track.
-Legge in the DeltaWing led by 1 minute, 38.590 seconds, followed by the Ligier cars of MSR's Pla and ESM's Johannes van Overbeek in second and third.
+Legge in the DeltaWing led by 1 minute, 38.590 seconds, followed by the Ligier-Honda cars of MSR's Pla and ESM's Johannes van Overbeek in second and third.
 Mazda were fourth after a lap from Bomarito in its No. 55 Lola.
 The WTR Corvette of Max Angelelli was the fastest Prototype in fifth.
-Ladygin's No SMP BR01 engine failed leaving the West Horseshoe and the session was stopped briefly to allow for its recovery to the pit lane.
+Ladygin's No. 37 SMP BR01's Nissan engine failed leaving the West Horseshoe and the session was stopped briefly to allow for its recovery to the pit lane.
 Kimber-Smith led in PC for PR1 with a 1-minute, 43.283 seconds lap, from JDC-Miller's Kenton Koch and CORE Autosport's Martin Plowman.
 Team RLL's Bill Auberlen and Luhr had the first two places in GTLM.
 Pier Guidi of Scuderia Corsa and Earl Bamber's No. 912 Porsche were third and fourth in class.
 PPM's Jörg Bergmeister led in GTD from the Lamborghinis of PMR's Mirko Bortolotti and O'Gara's Townsend Bell.
 A second stoppage was necessitated when the No. 60 Turner BMW stopped on the inside before the Bus Stop chicane.

 Pre-race

 Due to the No. 72 SMP Ferrari causing a stoppage to qualifying, the car was sent to the back of the GTLM field.
 Both the No. 96 and 97 Turner BMW cars had their qualifying lap times deleted due to turbocharger boost control problems; the No. 96 was demoted to the rear of the GTD grid and the No. 97 had a one-lap penalty imposed on it.

-The No. 37 SMP BR01's engine was changed and was allowed to start from overall pole position because the team did so after qualifying for an endurance race.
+The No. 37 SMP BR01's Nissan engine was changed and was allowed to start from overall pole position because the team did so after qualifying for an endurance race.
 Riley Motorsport's No. 33 Viper had its clutch replaced after the team sidelined it from the final practice session.